BrendanTCC/PyChat/README.md

 # PyChat
-`now with GitHub Pages enabled! :D`

-Brendan's little chat program where you can chat with the program itself.
+Brendan's little chat program where you can chat with the program itself. *now with GitHub Pages enabled! :D*

 *This program is purely made for fun.*

 ## License
 `who cares about licenses? -brendantcc :p`